 We always emphasize that using eye contact and pausing are presentation engagement skills, as opposed to the notion that eye contact and pausing are simply presentation delivery techniques.

-These two skills, eye contact and pausing, help presenters focus outward towards their audience during presentations.
+These two skills, eye contact and pausing, help presenters focus outward toward their audience during presentations.
 When presenters apply these skills, they see the individuals in the audience, feel more comfortable being themselves in front of their listeners, and are able to build a conversational connection with their audience.
 Let me give you an example.
 A young financial analyst told a story about giving a presentation to clients in which she had a brain blip and said, “This transaction should yield a profit of $2,000.”
 Because she was engaged and had what Winans calls “full realization” of her words as she said them, she was able to correct herself immediately and calm the anxieties of her audience since what she had meant was $200,000.